Giancarlo Stanton Player Props: Yankees vs. White Sox

 Giancarlo Stanton At The Plate

-- Stanton has driven in a run in 24 games this season (38.7%), including 11 games with more than one RBI (17.7%).
-He has also driven home three or more of his team's runs in five contests.
+- Stanton has an RBI in 24 of 63 games this year, with multiple RBI in 11 of them.
+He has also driven in three or more of his team's runs in five contests.

-- He has scored in 24 games this season (38.7%), including multiple runs in four games.
+- He has scored in 24 games this year (38.1%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.